orkes-io/docs/docs/core-concepts.md

 ## Workers

 A worker is responsible for executing a task.
-Operators and System tasks are handled by the Conductor server, whereas the user-defined tasks is managed by applications implementing them.
-This worker will poll Conductor server to receive and execute any scheduled any work.
+Operators and System tasks are handled by the Conductor server, whereas the user-defined tasks are managed by applications implementing them.
+This worker will poll Conductor server to receive and execute any scheduled work.
 Conductor passes the inputs to the task worker for execution and collects the output back and the process continues to the next step as per the workflow definition.

-Conductor is agnostic to how the workers are deployed and provides lightweight SDKs in all major languages that allow you to expose existing functionality as Conductor Workers.
+Conductor is agnostic to how the workers are deployed and provide lightweight SDKs in all major languages that allow you to expose existing functionality as Conductor Workers.
 Workers can run on bare metal, containers, VMs, or as serverless functions.

 ## Workflows